Maximum entropy models of neuronal populations at and off criticality: Maximum Entropy Modeling

-Notably, the models inferred from supercritical IF (Fig.~\ref{fig:thermodynamics}c,f) and real neuronal networks (Fig.~\ref{fig:thermodynamics-experimental}c,f) also display maxima in $C_v$ and $\chi$ close to $T=1$.
-In this case, the maximum of $C_v$ increases with the number of IF neurons, $N$, faster than in the critical case, i.e. $\maxCv \propto N^a$ with $a=1.70\pm0.06$.
-Unlike $C_v$, the maximum of $\chi$ follows a scaling consistent with the critical case, i.e. $\maxChi \propto N^b$ with $b=1.77\pm0.12$.
+Importantly, the models inferred from supercritical IF (Fig.~\ref{fig:thermodynamics}c, f) and real neuronal networks (Fig.~\ref{fig:thermodynamics-experimental}c, f) also display maxima in $C_v$ and $\chi$ close to $T=1$, with $T_{max}$ approaching one for increasing system sizes.
+In the IF networks (Fig.~\ref{fig:thermodynamics}c, f), the maximum of $C_v$ increases with the number of neurons, $N$, faster than in the critical case, i.e.\ $\maxCv \propto N^a$ with $a=1.70\pm0.06$.
+Unlike $C_v$, the maximum of $\chi$ follows a scaling consistent with the critical case, i.e.\ $\maxChi \propto N^b$ with $b=1.77\pm0.12$.
+In real supercritical networks instead (Fig.~\ref{fig:thermodynamics-experimental}c, f), maxima in $C_v$ and $\chi$ scale with $N$ with exponents consistent with those observed at criticality ($a=1.50\pm0.07$ vs $a=1.42\pm0.04$; $b=2.08\pm0.13$ vs $b=1.91\pm0.11$).

-In contrast to critical and supercritical inferred models, subcritical inferred models show very attenuated (or non clear) maxima.
-Moreover, these maxima do not increase with the system size in the case of IF network models (Figs.~\ref{fig:thermodynamics}a,d).
-We notice that $C_v$ and $\chi$ show very different behaviors in AP5/DNQX-treated and AP5-treated cultures (compare Fig.\ \ref{fig:thermodynamics-experimental}a,d to Fig.\ S12\mycomment{\ref{figS:AP5-results}h,i}).
-While in AP5/DNQX-treated cultures the maxima in $C_v$ and $\chi$ are barely identifiable, similarly to the numerical data, in AP5-treated cultures $C_v$ and $\chi$ exhibit maxima in line with those of the critical state.
-This confirms that combined inhibition of NMDA and AMPA receptors using AP5 and DNQX is necessary to drive the cultures into a subcritical state.